HireDale/hiredale.github.io/index.md

 ## **PRODUCT DOCUMENTATION**
 ---
-Explore sample user guides, release updates, historical changes, and technical references for the fictitious **Daley Dose** application — an online prescription service I created for technical portfolio purposes.
+The following are sample end-user documentation, release notes, and technical references for the fictitious **Daley Dose** application — an online prescription service I created for technical portfolio purposes.

 - [**Product Overview**](https://hiredale.github.io/daleydose/)
   Open the Daley Dose central hub.
 This has been designed to simulate an actual product.
 Here, you can view its main features, navigation, and available resources.